MBugajski/spring-hibernate-eager-vs-lazy/README.md

-# spring-hibernate-one-to-many
+# spring-hibernate-eager-vs-lazy

-Follow-up to critically acclaimed spring-hibernate-demo and spring-hibernate-one-to-one I'm smelling a cinematic universe here
+Yet another follow-up to well known recent hits: acclaimed spring-hibernate-demo and spring-hibernate-one-to-one The made a trilogy out of Hobbit, so cut me some slack.

 ## Tech stack
 * Java 8